scottyplex/monteBuster/README.md

 The program will then guide you through a series of prompts to input your pay information and bills.
 After processing, it will display a summary of your paychecks and generate a detailed spreadsheet in the project directory.

-*(You can add example prompts and a snippet of the output here once you have it running!)*
+*(add example prompts and a snippet of the output here once you have it running!)*

 ---

+The program will then guide you through a series of prompts to input your pay information and bills.
+You can choose to add new bills, view/edit existing ones, run a full financial plan simulation, or optimize specific debt payments.
+After a simulation, a comprehensive Excel spreadsheet (`financial_plan.xlsx`) will be generated in the `data/` directory, providing detailed reports and charts.

 ## Roadmap

 This project is under active development.
 Here are some features planned for the future:

-* **0% APR Promotion Calculator:** Calculate precise monthly payments for promotional credit card balances.
 * **Google Calendar Integration:** Option to export paydays and bill reminders to a Google Calendar.

 * **Graphical User Interface (GUI):** A more user-friendly visual interface.

 * **Savings Goals Integration:** Ability to factor in and track specific savings goals.

-* **Categorized Spending Reports:** More detailed breakdowns of spending by category.
+* **Categorized Spending Reports:** More detailed breakdowns of spending by category, potentially with more advanced visualizations.

----
+* **Historical Data Tracking:** Allow users to input past payment data for more robust analysis.

+* **Cloud Synchronization:** Option to store and sync financial data securely in the cloud.

 ## Contributing

 This project is currently maintained by @scottyplex.
 While direct contributions (Pull Requests) are not actively being sought at this initial stage, feedback, bug reports, and feature suggestions are always welcome via the GitHub Issues page.

----

 ## License